 Planning is an exciting, varied and progressive profession which plays a pivotal role in decisions shaping the future of our cities and regions.
 The MPLAN (Master of Planning) degree will help you develop the skills and knowledge needed to play an influential role at the heart of contemporary challenges facing our natural and built environments.
 The MPLAN degree is also tailored for professionals working in other sectors, especially those whose work may intersect with the planning system, or requires involvement with planning agencies.

-Building on the expertise in the UNSW Planning and Urban Development Program together with postgraduate offerings from other disciplines in the Faculty, the Master of Planning allows professionals with an undergraduate degree to obtain postgraduate planning qualifications as a means to address the demand for planners.
+The MPLAN degree builds on the expertise in the UNSW Planning and Urban Development Program together with postgraduate offerings from other disciplines in the Faculty.
+You will receive a wealth of interdisciplinary knowledge and the necessary vocational skills to practice planning in today’s complex world.